hongphuc-git/aws_lms/README.md

 | Add a new environment | `amplify env add` |
 | Update auth (for example enable MFA) | `amplify auth update` |

-The Amplify Console executes the steps in `amplify.yml` automatically (set Node 18, install packages, run `npm run build`, upload the `build/` directory).
+Amplify Console executes the steps in `amplify.yml` automatically (set Node 18, install packages, run `npm run build`, upload the `build/` directory).

 ## CloudWatch Monitoring & On-AWS Testing

 - **Lambda log groups**: every invocation of `applms4426e4c8` and `applms51482c72` is pushed to CloudWatch Logs under `/aws/lambda/<functionName>`.
-Use Log Insights queries (e.g., `fields @timestamp, @message | filter @message like /ERROR/`) to trace admin operations and capture stack traces in real time.
+Use Log Insights queries (for example, `fields @timestamp, @message | filter @message like /ERROR/`) to trace admin operations and capture stack traces.
-- **AppSync resolver logging**: enable field-level logs and tracing in the AppSync console (Settings → Logging).
-Output streams to `/aws/appsync/apis/<apiId>` (or another log group you pick), so you can inspect VTL resolver input/output when debugging authorization or DynamoDB mapping issues.
+- **AppSync resolver logging**: enable field-level logs and tracing in the AppSync console (Settings -> Logging).
+Output streams to `/aws/appsync/apis/<apiId>` (or any log group you specify) so you can inspect resolver input/output when debugging authorization or mapping templates.
-- **API Gateway stage logs & metrics**: turn on execution logging + access logging for stage(s) hosting the admin endpoints.
+- **API Gateway stage logs & metrics**: turn on execution logging plus access logging for the stages that front the admin endpoints.
 Combine with CloudWatch metrics (`5XXError`, `Latency`, `IntegrationLatency`) and alarms to detect failures immediately.
-- **Amplify Console build/test logs**: every backend/frontend deployment keeps detailed build logs viewable in the Amplify console.
-Use the “Re-run build” and “Download logs” buttons to reproduce CI issues and test fixes directly in AWS.
+- **Amplify Console build/test logs**: every backend/frontend deployment keeps detailed build logs.
+Use the "Re-run build" and "Download logs" buttons in the Amplify console to reproduce CI issues directly in AWS.
-- **CloudWatch alarms & dashboards**: create alarms on Lambda `Errors`, AppSync `4XXError`/`5XXError`, DynamoDB `ThrottledRequests`, and S3 `4xxErrors` to get notified when regressions appear.
+- **CloudWatch alarms & dashboards**: create alarms on Lambda `Errors`, AppSync `4XXError`/`5XXError`, DynamoDB `ThrottledRequests`, and S3 `4xxErrors` to get notified as soon as regressions appear.
-- **In-console testing**: AppSync’s Query editor, API Gateway’s “Test” feature, and Lambda’s “Test event” runner allow you to execute live operations against the deployed backend without redeploying the front-end.
-This is ideal for verifying bug fixes directly in AWS or reproducing production-only issues.
+- **In-console testing**: AppSync's query editor, API Gateway's "Test" button, and Lambda's "Test event" runner let you execute live operations against the deployed backend without rebuilding the front end.
-- **End-to-end testing in Amplify-hosted preview**: use Amplify’s preview branches to build the UI against the same backend, then correlate any frontend errors with the corresponding CloudWatch logs to close the loop quickly.
+- **End-to-end testing in Amplify-hosted preview**: use Amplify preview branches to build the UI against the same backend, then correlate frontend issues with the corresponding CloudWatch logs.

 ## Admin REST Endpoints (API Gateway + Lambda)